Duran914/test-framework/README.md

 ```Python
 click_cta(selector="#usi_content .usi_submitbutton", clicks=1)
 ```
-* Accepts two argument of a selector and click
+* Accepts two argument of a selector and clicks
   * selector accepts a string of a css selector; has a default selector of "#usi_content .usi_submitbutton".
   * clicks accepts a number argument of a desired amount of times to click a CTA.
 Has a default value of 1, a different value is only necessary when a cta needs to be clicked more then once and shares the same selector value.